cryostatio/cryostat-legacy/README.md

 number and the deployment network configuration allows connections on the configured port.
 As noted above, the final caveat is that in non-Kube deployments, port 9091 is expected for automatic port-scanning target discovery.

+## SECURING COMMUNICATION CHANNELS
+`container-jfr` can be optionally configured to secure HTTP and WebSocket traffics end-to-end with SSL/TLS.

+This feature can be enabled by configuring environment variables to points to a certificate in the file system.
+One can set `KEYSTORE_PATH` to point to a `.jks`, `.pfx` or `.p12` certificate file *and* `KEYSTORE_PASS` to the plaintext password to such a keystore.
+Alternatively, one can  set `KEY_PATH` to a PEM encoded key file *and* `CERT_PATH` to a PEM encoded certificate file.

+In the absence of these environment variables, `container-jfr` will look for a certificate at following locations, in an orderly fashion:

+- `$HOME/container-jfr-keystore.jks` (used together with `KEYSTORE_PASS`)
+- `$HOME/container-jfr-keystore.pfx` (used together with `KEYSTORE_PASS`)
+- `$HOME/container-jfr-keystore.p12` (used together with `KEYSTORE_PASS`)
+- `$HOME/container-jfr-key.pem` and `$HOME/container-jfr-cert.pem`

+If no certificate can be found, `container-jfr` will fallback to plain unencrypted `http://` and `ws://` connections.